The Importance of Learning Proper Table Manners

-Always keep in mind that etiquette is largely about making others comfortable.
+Always keep in mind that meal & dining etiquette is largely about making others comfortable.
 Most of us are not comfortable watching someone masticate on a glob of food golf-ball sized or larger; nor are we comfortable watching them speak with food in their mouths.

-Food in general and meat in particular should be cut up into bit size pieces as they are eaten.
+Food in general and meat, in particular, should be cut up into bit size pieces as they are eaten.
 Only meals for children are all cut all at once.
 Ensure you use fork and knife and not just your fork, no matter what others do.
-Whether you are using an American style of eating (fork in left hand, knife in right, which are switched after the food is cut) or a Continental one (no switching), one should never, ever place so much food in one’s mouth they must chew with their mouth open.
+Whether you are using an American style of eating (fork in left hand, knife in the right, which are switched after the food is cut) or a Continental one (no switching), one should never, ever place so much food in one’s mouth, they must chew with their mouth open.

 Don’t hunch over your plate nor use your fingers to move food around the plate (unless eating in a culture where eating with one’s hands is permissible).

-When I was in Paris I watched a very chic woman eat an entire multi-layered club sandwich with a fork and knife.
+When I was in Paris, I watched a very chic woman eat an entire multi-layered club sandwich with a fork and knife.
 Once done, she departed with an equally elegant male companion and did not need to wash her hands.
 After that I experience, I learned to eat everything with a fork and knife.
 No matter how finger-friendly the meal is, it pays to be able to eat it with silverware.

 If you drop a utensil on the floor in a restaurant, do not pick it up.
 Ask your server for a new one.
-If you drop a utensil at private party, ask for host for a new one.
-Pick up the dirty one after dessert is over.
+If you drop a utensil at a private party, ask the host for a new one and pick up the dirty one from the floor.

 If you are dining in a country where bread is buttered before being eaten, first place a slab of butter onto your butter plate using your butter knife.
 Then tear the bread and butter each piece.
 Do not butter the entire roll or bread piece.

-Butter, spreads, or dips should be transferred from the serving dish to your plate before spreading or eating.
-This practice insures a man won’t double-dip, which is unsanitary.
+Butter spreads or dips should be transferred from the serving dish to your plate before spreading or eating.
+This practice ensures a man won’t double-dip, which is unsanitary.

 It goes without saying that loud eating noises such as slurping are very impolite in the West.
 Burping is also impolite.